Rákóczi Festival

 The Rákóczi Festival (in German also written Rakoczyfest) is the largest city festival in the German spa town of Bad Kissingen.
-Since 1950, it has been taking place annually at the last weekend of July and lasts for three days.
-During the festival, the city's historical past is remembered, in which a multitude of prominent spa guests such as Empress Elisabeth of Austria, Emperor Alexander II of Russia or Chancellor Otto von Bismarck play important roles.
+Since 1950, it has been taking place annually at the last weekend of July and lasting for three days.
+During the festival, the city's historical past is remembered, in which a multitude of prominent spa guests such as Empress Elisabeth of Austria, Emperor Alexander II of Russia or Chancellor Otto von Bismarck are portrayed to play important roles.

 The Naming of the Festival

 The Rákóczi Festival is, as it is the case with the Rákóczi Spring (which is the best-known spa spring in Bad Kissingen), named after the aristocrat Francis II Rákóczi, a Hungarian freedom fighter.
 Francis II Rákóczi had a certain popularity in that time, in which the spring was discovered by famous architect Johann Balthasar Neumann and local pharmacist Georg Anton Boxberger.
 This was the reason why the spring was named after Rákóczi, although Rákóczi had never been to Bad Kissingen.